tararoys/LearningOverTime/Talonscript-Symbols-Cookbook.md

 ( downscore  | underscore ): "_"
 ```

-If you want to hoave two different commands do the same thing, you can use Or syntax.
+If you want to have two different commands do the same thing, you can use Or syntax.

 ```( downscore  | underscore )```